blabber/oggfilter/README.markdown

 supporting an ANSI/C compiler and libvorbis.
 But this was written on a FreeBSD system an has not been tested on other platforms.

-The supplied Makefile is a BSD-style Makefile an uses the FreeBSD-make infrastructure.
+The supplied Makefile is a BSD-style Makefile and uses the FreeBSD-make infrastructure.
 This is not portable, but as oggfilter is pretty simple there should be no problem to write a simple Makefile for other platforms.